evilnick/plakar.io/content/posts/2025-09_01/index.md

 ## Cache improvements: smarter, not noisier

 Caching is at the heart of Plakar’s speed.
-But caching too aggressively could sometimes mean wasted resources or false positives in large datasets.
+But caching too aggressively could sometimes mean wasted resources in large datasets.

 We’ve tuned and refined our strategy.